joshbduncan/joshbduncan.com/content/posts/checking-linked-records-in-airtable.md

 ## The Solution

-I've recently been learning some Javascript and knew Airtable had scripting capabilities so I figured I could whip up something to help me out.
+I've recently been learning some JavaScript and knew Airtable had scripting capabilities so I figured I could whip up something to help me out.

 Before I started scripting I switched to my custom "Invoicing" view in the "Jobs" table that I mentioned above.
 This view only shows jobs with "uninvoiced" time entries and has all records grouped by client so things are easier to see.